This program qualifies for up to $8,000 in tuition assistance.

 CRIMINAL BACKGROUND CHECKS

 Students admitted into the Program must complete a criminal background check in order to comply with certain state statutes and/or clinical affiliation agreements.
-Application forms for criminal background checks may be obtained through the Career Programs Subdivision Office, B150, and fees paid to the Cashier’s Office.
-For information on criminal background application procedures, please contact the Career Programs Subdivision Office at (708) 974-5708.
-Deadline dates for completion of criminal background checks will be announced by Program Coordinators.
+This background check is provided by Castle Branch along with, Drug Test, Compliance Tracker / Immunization verification for incoming and current Radiologic Technology students.
+Deadline dates for completion of criminal background checks will be announced by Program Coordinators during program orientation.

 CPR FOR HEALTH PROFESSIONALS